 All the top 11 Forex calendars are available in English.
 However, for the majority of FX traders, English is a foreign language, so it might be preferable for them to access the economic calendar in their native language.
 The calendars reviewed here approach this issue in different ways:

-• FXStreet offers its website and the economic calendar in 14 languages apart from English.
-The languages are Arabic, Chinese (simplified and traditional), French, German, Hungarian, Indonesian, Italian, Japanese, Portuguese, Russian, Spanish, Turkish, and Vietnamese.
+- FXStreet offers its website and the economic calendar in 13 languages apart from English.
+The languages are Arabic, Chinese (traditional), French, German, Hungarian, Indonesian, Italian, Japanese, Portuguese, Russian, Spanish, Turkish, and Vietnamese.
 The translations are very professional and thorough.

-• Trading Economics provides services in 17 languages in addition to English: Arabic, Chinese, Danish, French, German, Hungarian, Indonesian, Italian, Japanese, Korean, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, and Turkish.
+- Trading Economics provides services in 17 languages in addition to English: Arabic, Chinese, Danish, French, German, Hungarian, Indonesian, Italian, Japanese, Korean, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, Swedish, and Turkish.
 The event details can be read in the listed languages.
-The calendar is fully translated in all available languages.
+The calendar is fully translated into all available languages.
 Even descriptions are translated.

 Extra features